Building and Securing API Gateway Architecture

 When defending against other types of threat, such as denial of service, brute force and injection, an API gateway offers an additional line of defense.
 While injection attacks can be guarded against with server-side and client-side validation on the data being sent, a regex check at the API gateway can prevent malicious code reaching the server side.
 Rate limiting, request/response size limiting and throttling can be used not just to manage spikes in activity but to defend against repeated calls from attackers or bots.
 Adding logging to an API gateway provides an audit trail for all calls made to your APIs, so you can verify what data has been accessed.

 By combining the data available from these tools, it’s possible to build up a picture of the traffic hitting your application at any one time.
-A web application firewall (WAF) applies AI to this data in real time to identify potential threats.
+A web application firewall (WAF) analyzes this data in real time to identify potential threats.
 Malicious actors can be blocked automatically, with machine learning applied to constantly improve the service.

 Of course, all of these measures can be compromised if an attacker gains admin access to your API gateway.
-The Kong API Gateway provides an admin API that can be secured against unauthorized use with network layer access restrictions, specified IP ranges for access from outside the network and fine-grained access control by using Kong as a proxy to access its own API.
+The Kong API Gateway provides a fully-secured, RBAC-controlled Admin API that can be additionally secured against unauthorized use with network layer access restrictions, specified IP ranges for access from outside the network and fine-grained access control by using Kong as a proxy to access its own API.

 Many API gateways fall into the trap of exposing too much information and relying on the client to filter out any unnecessary data.
 Those extra details can be gold dust in the wrong hands, providing insight into your application architecture with verbose stack traces or even giving access to data that should not be available.
 Designing endpoints and error codes to meet the intended use cases but no more than that avoids too much information being exposed.